-- The workforce development plan should include funding for internships and apprenticeships, as well as outreach strategies to attract diverse people into the workforce.
+- The Company will demonstrate responsiveness to recommendations from the Workforce Needs Assessment, which it completed in 20237. - The Company will increase investment in workforce development to expand training for existing workers, mitigate barriers to entry for new workers, and advertise training/job opportunities for workers. - The workforce development plan should include funding for internships and apprenticeships, as well as outreach strategies to attract diverse people into the workforce.
 This funding for 2025 should incrementally increase compared to 2024 to ensure training and outreach efforts expand to all Rhode Island communities and demographic groups. - The workforce development budget should be built from the bottom-up, which will guarantee that all planned expenditures are tied to specific trainings.
 The budget should cover continuing education for existing workers, certification programs such as the Building Operator Certification, investment in trade school and community college programs, subsidies to cover the salaries of interns and apprentices placed in full-time positions at contractor companies, targeted outreach for workforce diversification diversity, equity, and inclusion (DEI) policy development and training, and reporting of workforce demographics. - Quarterly reporting should include workforce development expenditures by category, delivered trainings by language and type, certifications earned, average audit lead times, and qualitative assessments of workforce needs. - Develop a clearinghouse for all statewide energy efficiency/clean energy jobs to effectively communicate work opportunities to the public.
 This effort should be a statewide initiative in which RI Energy actively coordinates with other involved parties on behalf of EE stakeholders. - Identify and leverage all state and federal funds available for workforce development initiatives to mitigate financial cost to ratepayers.

 III.
-NEW AREAS OF FOCUS FOR THE 2025 EE PLAN
+NEW AREAS OF FOCUS ADDITIONAL COUNCIL PRIORITIES FOR THE 2025 EE PLAN